toverux/expresse/README.md

 ### About browser support

 The W3C standard client for Server-Sent events is [EventSource](https://developer.mozilla.org/fr/docs/Web/API/EventSource).
-Unfortunately, it is not yep implemented in Internet Explorer or Microsoft Edge.
+Unfortunately, it is not yet implemented in Internet Explorer or Microsoft Edge.

 You may want to use a polyfill on the client side if your application targets those browsers.